DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-add-other-qualification.md

 In the first step, we ask a candidate what type of qualification they want to add and give them the choice of ‘GCSE’, ‘AS Level’, ‘A Level’ or ‘Other’.

 In the second step, we ask a candidate for details of this qualification (subject, grade, year the qualification was awarded etc).
-By asking for the type of qualification in the first step also means that, in the future, we can provide structured responses if a certain type of qualification can only be awarded for a known number of subjects, using data provided by Ofqual.
+Asking for the type of qualification in the first step means that, in the future, we can provide structured responses if a certain type of qualification can only be awarded for a known number of subjects, using data provided by Ofqual.

 Finally, to make it easier for candidates to enter multiple qualifications (and encourage this behaviour), we ask them if they want to add another qualification of the same type, add another qualification of a different type, or finish adding qualifications for now.
 We also prefill the values for institution and year using the answers they gave previously.

 ## Hypotheses

-* If we ask candidates to choose from a range of common qualificaion types Then they will have a better idea of what qualifications they should enter.
+* If we ask candidates to choose from a range of common qualification types Then they will have a better idea of what qualifications they should enter.

-* If we ask candidates if they want to add another qualification Then it will enter multiple qualifications.
+* If we ask candidates if they want to add another qualification Then they will enter multiple qualifications.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({